emer/auditory/README.md

 # auditory

-Package auditory is the overall repository for audition processing code in Go (golang) focused on filtering speech wav files via mel filters.
+Auditory is the our repository for audition processing code in Go (golang) focused on filtering speech wav files via mel filters.
 A further step using gabors provides filtering for input to neural networks.
 The processing code is split into 4 packages, sound, mel, dft and agabor, that can be used independently.
 A fifth package, trm, is a work in progress port of Gnuspeech.
 Example code is in examples/processspeech.

 The `sound` package contains code for loading a wav file into a buffer and then converting to a floating point tensor.
 There are functions for trimming and padding.